dgaydukov/cert-aws/sa/files/sa.md

 DNAT       tcp  --  0.0.0.0/0            0.0.0.0/0            tcp dpt:8080 to:172.17.0.3:80
 ```
 You can resolve it by adding `iptables -I FORWARD -p tcp --dport 80 -j DROP`.
-So to summirize - there are 2 ways to block outside access to your exposed docker port:
+So to summarize - there are 2 ways to block outside access to your exposed docker port:
 * expose it only to localhost `docker run -d -p 127.0.0.1:8080:80 nginx`
 * expose to everybody but block access from iptables `iptables -I FORWARD -p tcp --dport 80 -j DROP` or add it to docker chain `iptables -I DOCKER-USER -p tcp --dport 80 -j DROP`
 Docker add 2 custom chains `DOCKER-USER & DOCKER` and ensures that all incoming requests are validated by this chain first.
 If you want your rules to be evaluated before docker rules add them to `DOCKER-USER` chain.
 You can run docker with `--iptables=false`, this would prevent docker from modifying iptables.
 But this will break docker networking.
 There are several networking drivers that you can specify in `network_mode` prop:
 * bridge - default driver, use when your containers need to communicate with one another.
 Containers connected to same bridge can communicate with each other, while to be isolated from all other containers.
 * host - use host machine networking.
 You don't need to use port binding in this case, cause your docker port would be available as host port.
 * overlay - create network between instances run from different docker daemons (or between swarm and standalone docker)

 ### Services
 ###### Corretto
 It's free amazon implementation of Java SE specification.
 As you know there are confusion around java SE.
-Oracle provides 2 java se implementations
+Oracle provides 2 java SE implementations:
 * OpenJDK - free
 * OracleJDK - paid
-Yet there are some features in OpenJDK that can be of charge. that's why you may want to use other java se implementations like
+Yet there are some features in OpenJDK that can be of charge, that's why you may want to use other java SE implementations like:
 * Amazon Corretto
 * AdoptOpenJDK
 * Azul Zulu